firebase/genkit/docs/dotprompt.md

 console.log(result.text());
 ```

-Dotprompt's syntax is based on the [Handlebars](https://handlebarsjs.com/guide/) templating
+Dotprompt's syntax is based on the [Handlebars](https://handlebarsjs.com/guide/)
-language.
-You can use the `if`, `unless`, and `each` helpers to add conditional portions of
+templating language.
+You can use the `if`, `unless`, and `each` helpers to add
-your prompt or iterate through structured content.
-It utilizes YAML frontmatter to provide
+conditional portions to your prompt or iterate through structured content.
+The
-metadata for a prompt inline with the template.
+file format utilizes YAML frontmatter to provide metadata for a prompt inline
+with the template.

 ## Structured output